A group of people 800 million strong are critical to solving our environmental crisis.

 It’s far too easy to categorize these communities as victims without further consideration.
 While there is no doubt that they feel the burden of environmental problems most severely, that only tells one part of the story.

-These individuals are actually key to restoring the earth and protecting its ecosystems.
+These individuals are actually key to restoring the earth and protecting its ecosystems like a lifeline.
 Here are a few examples of why:

 - A big part of the reason that land gets degraded and soil erodes is because of unsustainable farming practices employed by many agricultural workers in poverty.
 Programs that help farmers understand how to increase crop yields and income revenue through sustainable practices end these practices.
 They also create an incentive for farmers to share sustainable knowledge widespread, resulting in increased sustainability across entire communities.